harriswms/harriswms.github.io/index.md

 <img class="profile-picture" src="files/profile.png">

-I am a Ph.D student at [CS@VT](https://cs.vt.edu/), advised by Dr. [Matthew Hicks](http://www.impedimenttoprogress.com/).
-I'm generally interested in computer architecture, embedded systems, and networking.
-My research is focused on hardware and software support for computation on energy harvesting devices: small, low-power systems using energy scavenged from the environment to sense, compute, and transmit data.
+I'm a postdoc at [CS@VT](https://cs.vt.edu/), where I work with Dr. [Matthew Hicks](https://impedimenttoprogress.com/) on computer architecture and embedded systems research.
+I'm particularly interested in software and architectural techniques to improve the performance and energy-efficiency of the lowest-power embedded/IoT devices.
+I received my PhD in Computer Science and BS degrees in Electrical and Computer Engineering from Virginia Tech in 2024 and 2019, respectively.
+My [dissertation](https://harriswms.github.io/files/Dissertation.pdf) explored circuit designs for power management in batteryless energy harvesting systems.
+As an undergrad, I built systems for detecting counterfeit recycled electronic devices based on aging mechanisms in SRAM (see the paper [here](https://harriswms.github.io/files/SiliconDatingArxiv.pdf)).

-<b>I am on the academic job market starting May 2024!</b>
+<b>I am on the faculty job market for the 2024-2025 academic year!</b>

 ## Publications
 ---